Andres De Los Reyes, Ph.D.

 My latest work focuses on three issues:

 First, I develop and test assessment protocols that seek to identify the contexts within which children, adolescents, and adults express mental health concerns and their risk factors.
 My laboratory has tested versions of these assessment protocols tailored toward assessments of adult social anxiety, disruptive behavior in young children, and risk factors of adolescent delinquent behavior (i.e., low parental knowledge of adolescents' whereabouts and activities).
 Findings from this work have appeared in the Journal of Abnormal Psychology, Journal of Abnormal Child Psychology, and Journal of Child and Family Studies (see ResearchGate profile page).
 Currently, I am testing a context-sensitive approach to clinically assessing adolescent social anxiety.
-In August 2014 and in collaboration with Drs.
-Frank Gresham and Clayton Cook, we submitted an IES proposal to test a context-sensitive approach to school assessments of children's psychosocial functioning.
-In February 2015 and in collaboration with Dr. Matthew Lerner, we submitted a proposal to the Simons Foundation to test a context-sensitive approach to clinically assessing social competence among patients experiencing autism spectrum disorders.
+In August 2015 and in collaboration with Drs.
+Frank Gresham and Clayton Cook, we plan to submit an IES proposal to test a context-sensitive approach to school assessments of children's psychosocial functioning.

 Third, I test novel paradigms for interpreting physiological data when clinically assessing adolescent social anxiety.
 In one area, my colleagues and I have used innovative methods for graphically representing physiological data, so that clinicians without a background in physiology can incorporate these methods into their clinical work.
 Initial findings of this work and review papers in this area have appeared in Journal of Clinical Child and Adolescent Psychology, Journal of Psychopathology and Behavioral Assessment, and Professional Psychology: Research and Practice (see ResearchGate profile page).
 A portion of this work appeared in a 2015 Special Issue that I prepared in collaboration with Dr. Amelia Aldao in the Journal of Clinical Child and Adolescent Psychology.
 The Special Issue consists of a collection of empirical articles broadly focused on implementing low-cost physiological measures in clinical child and adolescent assessments.